 - 3. Xcel Energy will review the Interconnection request for completeness and evaluate the need for studies.
-Study cost estimates, depending on the complexity of the request or workload, are generally available along with a study agreement within 30 calendar days of the receipt of the interconnection request.
+Study cost estimates, depending on the complexity of the request or work load, are generally available along with a study agreement within 30 calendar days of the receipt of the interconnection request.
 The cost of studies will be borne by the Party requesting the interconnection, with 50 % of the estimated study cost due when the study agreement is executed.
 The remainder of the actual cost will be billed following completion of the study. - 4.
-Studies to be completed by Xcel Energy at Customer expense:
+Types of studies that may be required: